streamdeck-linux-gui/streamdeck-linux-gui/docs/installation/arch.md

 #### From Source

-Please make sure you have followed [Install dependencies](#install-dependencies) and [Configure access to Elgato devices](#configure-access-to-elgato-devices) before continuing.
+Please make sure you have followed [Install dependencies](#install-dependencies) and [Configure access to Elgato devices](#configure-access-to-elgato-devices-udev-rules) before continuing.

-The steps to install from source can be found [here](source.md)
+The steps to install from source can be found in the [installation from source guide](source.md)

 ## Launch the Streamdeck UI